sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 Data set contains 4 columns as follows:-

-date - Product sold date
+Date - Product sold date

-store - store id from where product get sold
+Store - store id from where product get sold

-item - what is the product id
+Item - what is the product id

-sales - Quantity of product sold
+Sales - Quantity of product sold

 Prophet Time Series Modelling Workflow on Multivariate Data